999monk/999monk/README.md

-I am a generalist interested in code, security, philosophy, and cyberculture.
+Generalist.
+Code, security, philosophy, and cyberculture.
+Open-source maxxing.
+C#, Rust, and Bash enthusiast.
-I enjoy reading and writing.
-C#, Rust and bash enthusiast.

 <!---
 999monk/999monk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.